Sewar

-Sewar (or Sejwa, Sivas, Siwah, Siwai, Siwar, Siwaz) refers to a dagger of Indonesian origin, typically carried in a belt and used mainly in Sumatra, Indonesia.
+Sewar (Sejwa, Sivas, Siwah, Siwai, Siwar, or Siwaz) refers to a dagger of Indonesian origin, typically carried in a belt and used mainly in Sumatra, Indonesia.
 The blade is also referred to as Sewah by the Gayo people, Seiva by the Minangkabau people, Siva by the Alas people, and Siwaih by the Acehnese people.

 Description

 The sewar is a short-bladed dagger used in traditional Indonesian close-quarter fighting styles.
 The weapon has a slightly curved single or double-edged blade.
 From the handle's base, the blade either narrows or widens at the tip, depending on the style.
 The double-edged sewar has a back edge that runs from the tip of the blade to the base of the hilt.
 Typically, the blade is either flat ground, without a mid-line ridge, or hollow ground.
 Sometimes it has a slightly hollow grind and a reinforced (integral) back, or comes with several slightly hollow sections.

 Unlike other traditional combat weapons, the sewar's handle lacks a finger guard.
 Usually a ferrule made of brass is mounted at the base of the handle to better secure the handle and the blade.
 For ceremonial versions, a ferrule clamp is extremely ornate (Tampo).
 Its design can be rectangular, hexagonal, octagonal, or triangular (Glupa).
 Traditionally the handle is made of wood and often decorated with carvings or metal ornaments.
 Various versions of the handle are crafted differently, in styles such as the Hulu Boh Glimo or the Akar Bahar.

 The sheaths are usually made of wood, with oval-shaped cross-sections, and are decorated with carvings.
 Expensive versions are often decorated with precious metals or embedded with gems.
 The sheath consists of two pieces of wood held together with rattan or silver and gold bindings.
 On one side of the sheath's "throat", where the protrusion of the daggers are visible, more expensive examples are covered with plique-à-jour mountings worked in precious metal and filled with enamel.
 The Sewar is regarded as outstanding for slashing.